codpls/ChromeJupyterLauncher/README.md

 ### Notes
 The host depends on the commands of Jupyter Lab.
 Make sure you can execute the following commands (add the path to Environment Variable).
+If not working, please make a symbolic link of `jupyter` to `/usr/local/bin/jupyter`, i.e. `ln -s /path-to-your-jupyter/jupyter /usr/local/bin/jupyter`

 * `jupyter lab ~/`
 * `jupyter notebook stop [port]`